bbc/childrens-games-starter-pack/docs/working-with-gmi.md

 * Must implement [centralised settings](settings.md)
 * Must embed the game in gmi.gameContainerId element
 * Must implement a long press for settings button as described in [GEL](gel-guidelines.md) if gmi.shouldLongPressForSettings is true
-* Must use gmi.shouldDisplayMuteButton property to determine exit button visibility
+* Must use gmi.shouldDisplayMuteButton property to determine mute button visibility

 ### Developing with GMI
 The included index.html uses a mock GMI that you can also use for your own